nicoletibaldi/petsy/README.md

 - [x] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
-- [ ] Adequate seed data to demonstrate the site's features (using Petfinder API)
+- [x] Adequate seed data to demonstrate the site's features (using Petfinder API)
-- [ ] The minimally necessary features for an Etsy-inspired site: view listings by category, view detailed pet page, and select a pet to add to favorites (equivalent to "cart" on the traditional Etsy site, "checkout" will be contacting the rescue organization)
+- [ ] The minimally necessary features for an Etsy-inspired site: view listings by category, view detailed pet page, create/edit a listing, and select a pet to add to favorites (equivalent to "cart")
-- [ ] Hosting on Heroku
+- [x] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README